The 16 fundamental IC 741 based op amp circuits presented here are not only interesting but also very amusing to build.

 For the given values, the circuit provides a bass boost of 12.5 dB and a cut of 10.5 dB at around 100 Hz.

 The treble chill is of 8.8 dB with a cut of 9.8 dB at around 10 kHz, with respect to the set gain of the device at 1 kHz.
 The circuit also features high input impedance and low output impedance.

-The final diagram of this article shows a classic regulated voltage DC power supply using 741 opamp circuit design.
+The final diagram of this article shows a classic stabilized voltage DC power supply using 741 opamp circuit design.

 A cheap zener / resistor voltage reference is used to provide a reasonably stable reference to the non-inverting input of the IC.

 The pot VR 1 is used to set the output voltage right from zero to a maximum of 15 volts continuously.
 A Darlington pair transistor is used at the output to enhance high current delivering capacity.

 However another transistor T3 has also been incorporated to check the above current if it tends to drift beyond limit.

 The control limit may be set by varying the value of the resistor R6.